West Morris Mendham High School: Academics

 Each of the four levels in classes differs in the level of rigor, with studies being the least rigorous and Honors/AP/IB being the most rigorous.
 Students and their parents are free to decide the level of the students classes.

 Administration

 Anne Meagher took over as principal following Steve Ryan's promotion to chief school administrator in the West Morris Regional High School District, promoted from an assistant principal's position.
-The core administration team includes two assistant principals, one of which is serving on an interim basis, following Mr. Ryan's promotion.
-The assistant principal that's serving on an interim basis is a teacher at West Morris Mendham.
+The core administration team includes two assistant principals.